Bulla, Victoria

-Bulla is a locality and township in Melbourne, Victoria, Australia, 23 km north-west of Melbourne's Central Business District, located within the City of Hume local government area.
+Bulla is a town in Victoria, Australia, 23 km north-west of Melbourne's Central Business District, located within the City of Hume local government area.
 Bulla recorded a population of 668 at the 2021 census.

 Bulla is located adjacent to the Melbourne metropolitan area.
 Deep Creek, a tributary of the Maribyrnong River, flows through the township.

 History

 The word Bulla is of indigenous Australian origins meaning 'two'.
 It was first settled by William "Tulip" Wright, the former chief constable of Melbourne in 1843.
 In 1851 the village was surveyed.
 A flour mill, brickworks and pottery works were built to exploit local kaolinite reserves, and facilities were quickly erected to serve the local population, including several churches (two of which are now listed by the National Trust), a school, general store, and from 1862, council offices.

 Bulla Post Office opened on 1 March 1851, but was known as Bulla Bulla until 1854.

 At the time it was the largest town in the region, but competition from Sunbury limited the growth of the town.
 In 1956, the Bulla Shire Council (now part of the City of Hume following amalgamation in 1994) moved to Sunbury, and in 1996, the Kennett Liberal government closed the primary school.

 In 1910, the Bulla Cream Company took up dairy farming in the area, transporting the cream by horse and cart to their processing facility at Moonee Ponds in suburban Melbourne.